Why Democracy is Bad for the Philippines

 Like Greece, Maharlika was united by confederation in order to protect the freedom of each tribe.
 This natural sense of freedom in Maharlika carried over to the Philippines as the rebellions against Spain, the US, and Japan.

 Instead of promoting democracy, Maharlikan leaders promoted a sense of community known as bayanihan.
+This is similar to the Inca idea of “ayni”.
 This promoted the common interest, as opposed to self-interest*.

-*We can think of the common interest as the conscience of society which prevents society from hurting itself
+*We can think of the common interest as the conscience of society which prevents it from hurting itself

 Unfortunately, the country was colonized by America in 1902 which imposed democratic ideas based on self-interest.
 And so, the American colonization caused the Philippines to have a double democracy.